lucifer20025/lockdownLogs/README.md

 - I have been logging for a few days now, but I find not a lot remarkable enough to log.
 - I suppose I can do a better job.
 - I have been learning vim
+- I have made vim almost like vscode
+  - I can open multiple files in tabs
+  - I will try to write today's log completely in vim (today is 10th july)
 - I also have switched to linux
   - **Distro : Manjaro(xfce)**
   - **Terminal emulator : alacritty**